ferrous-systems/CO2-Device/Readme.md

 # CO2 Sensor Project

 ## Project Description
 The goal is to design and to build a network of sensors, that collect environment data.
 The sensor modules themselves have alarms to warn of critical CO2 concentrations.
-The collected data is sent to a rhaspberrypie, where the data is processed and displayed.
+The collected data is sent to a raspberry pie, where the data is processed and displayed.

 ## Milestones
 - working driver [check]